 How much water should I drink each day?

 Before you’re able to address dehydration, you need to understand the basics of staying hydrated.
-Although everyone has slightly different needs, the simplest rule of thumb when determining how much water to drink each day is to divide your weight in half and drink that amount in ounces.
+Although everyone has slightly different needs, according to our experts, the simplest rule of thumb when determining how much water to drink each day is to divide your weight in half and drink that amount in ounces.
 In other words, if you weigh 140 pounds, you’ll want to drink around 70 ounces of water each day.
-That’s about nine glasses, or a few refills of your Hyrdro Flask.
+That’s about nine glasses, or a few refills of your Hydro Flask.

 “If you eat the recommended five to seven servings of vegetables daily, you can probably consume more like 75 percent of the recommended water for your weight, and be well hydrated,” says Caitlin Self, a licensed dietitian/nutritionist.
 “So if a 150-pound person has a veggie-packed salad every day, carrots and cucumbers for a snack, and two servings of vegetables with dinner, he or she might only need 50 to 60 ounces of water daily.”